If you like a separate hat/ jacket combo this hat's…

 Price Paid: $22

-I've had my Black one for seven years with little to no signs of wear.
-I've worn it mid winter on watch in the Sea of Japan and trips to Korea, in bitter upstate New York winters, and out near the Puget Sound at night on training operations...I've found nothing better for the price, weight, warmth, coverage, and wind stoppage.
+Over ten years with still little of signs of wear.
+Worn midwinter on watch in the Sea of Japan also near Korea, in bitter Upstate NY winters, early spring on the Puget Sound for training ops, and in New England for mountain and urban use in winter.
+For a modular hat system found nothing better for the price, weight, warmth, coverage, and wind stoppage.

 In the Adirondacks it gets very cold, wet, and windy…